-All work on the scaffolding must be supervised by a properly qualified supervisor, specified by the contractor, who ensures that the work is carried out safely.
-The User Guide is an essential component of the falsework.
-It contains, at a minimum, safety notes, information on the standard configuration, the intended use and a description of the system.
+The User Guide is an integral component of the formwork construction.
+It contains safety notes, information on the standard configuration, the intended use and a description of the system.
 Carefully follow the instructions on use and assembly of the equipment (standard configuration) contained in the User Guide.
-Enhancements, deviations or changes represent a potential risk and therefore require separate verification (with the help of a risk assessment) or a set of assembly instructions which comply with the relevant laws, standards and safety regulations.
-The same applies in cases where falsework and accessory components are provided on site.
+Enhancements, deviations or changes represent a potential hazard and therefore require separate verification or a set of assembly instructions which comply with the relevant laws, standards and safety regulations.
+The same applies in cases where formwork components are provided on site.